Marc Benioff Sells 20,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the stock in a transaction that occurred on Monday, July 12th.
-The shares were sold at an average price of $243.16, for a total transaction of $4,863,200.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the stock in a transaction that occurred on Wednesday, July 14th.
+The stock was sold at an average price of $242.60, for a total transaction of $4,852,000.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.

 Marc Benioff also recently made the following trade(s):